How Do You Live?: Publication

 This book is one of the "Nihon Shoukokumin Bunko" series that intended to convey knowledge and ideas of free and progressive culture to school children in Japan (Shoukokumin literally means younger citizens).
 However, many of the works were discouraged by the rise of Japanese militarism in 1930s.

 Political scientist Masao Maruyama praised the composition in which a child named Koperu observes reality and naturally portrays the process of discovering various things.
 He also commends how this complements the main character's discoveries, which are conveyed in the form of letters from the child's uncle.
 Moreover, the question "How Do You Live?" which is also the title of this book is not only the ethical problem of "how to live", but also about the kind of social scientific awareness to live.
 It is evaluating the problem of existing.

 According to author Yoshino Genzaburō, How Do You Live? was not originally conceived as a literary work, but was intended as a book on ethics.
 However, according to Takada Riko, this book is also a liberal arts theory written for students of former junior high school during the height of culturalism.
 Takada focused on the privileged family environment and the "high" social class of the heroes.
 Those were drawn by the author, who was inspired by the people during his time at Takashi Associated Junior High School (now a high school attached to the University of Tsukuba).
 He mentioned that this book is intended to resonate with educated boys, which, during that era, was a limited number of privileged citizens.

 Manga adaptation

 In 2017, the book was serialized in manga form by Shoichi Haga and saw publication by Magazine House under the title How Do You Live?
 Cartoon Stories.

 Miyazaki film

 The novel appears in one important scene of the Studio Ghibli animated film, also titled How Do You Live? in Japan, but released internationally as The Boy and the Heron (2023).
-The film, which also has a fifteen year old male protagonist, also deals glancingly with bullying and has existential themes, but is not an adaptation or related to it in terms of plot.
+The film, which also features a young male protagonist, also deals glancingly with bullying and has existential themes, but is not an adaptation or related to it in terms of plot.
 The release of the film led to increased sales and reprints of the book in Japan.
 It was sold in large quantities in the Mercari marketplace app.
 Iwanami Shoten announced that the total circulation of the book reached 1.8 million copies, making it the number one book on Iwanami Bunko.